 - The reptilian brain is much less developed than the other two parts of the brain, yet it makes the decisions: Though it takes into account input from the other two areas of the brain, the reptilian brain pulls the actual trigger for decisions.

 In the book How the Brain Works, brain researcher Leslie A. Hart writes, "Much evidence now indicates that the reptilian brain is the main switch in determining what sensory input will go to the new brain, and what decisions will be accepted."

 More recently, in Thinking, Fast and Slow, Daniel Kahneman, a Nobel Prize winner and psychology professor, brilliantly demonstrated that we have two primary systems in the brain.
 System 2 (the slow brain) is the so-called smart brain, and System 1 (the reptilian brain) is the fast but primitive brain.
 After 30 years of research, Kahneman concluded: "System 1 still rules."

-Accordingly, to become successful communicators, marketers need to understand how to get through to the reptilian brain.
+Accordingly, to become successful communicators, marketers need to understand neuromarketing and how to get through to the reptilian brain.